 Civilization, unlike the hunter-gatherer way, has a predominantly hierarchical structure.
-This pyramidal form has a broad base of ‘worker bees’ ascending upward to the narrower strata of ‘queen bees’.
-When there is sufficient faith and cooperation between the strata, the hierarchy has theMandate of Heaven, as the ancient Chinese used to put it.
-When ‘top’ and ‘base’ lose their ability to trust each other the status quo crumbles and the ruling class loses the Mandate of Heaven.
-Nothing disturbs a harmonious status quo more than economic dysfunction.
-In a hierarchical structure, the responsibility necessarily rests on the ruling class, the ‘top’ as it were.
+This pyramidal form has a broad base of worker bees ascending upward to the narrower top strata of the queen bee.
+When there is sufficient faith and cooperation between the strata, the hierarchy has theMandate of Heaven, as the ancient Chinese put it.
+When top and base lose trust in each other, the status quo crumbles and the ruling class top loses the Mandate of Heaven.
+Nothing disturbs this status quo more than economic dysfunction.
+In a hierarchical structure, responsibility for this rests on the ruling class, the top.
+You know… “The buck stops there”.

-The ‘Mandate of Heaven’ in democratic civilizations is more multifaceted.
-On the surface, the ‘top’ are still the politicians on every side — left or right!
-However, when the ‘Mandate’ is lost, it is not only that the ‘top’ and ‘base’ are at odds with each other; there are also large ideological schisms in the ‘base’.
-This makes compromise between politicians at the ‘top’ less possible.
-After all, they take their cues from the ‘base’.
-To top this off, every faction is certain that it knows the truth of the matter.
-This exemplifies the disease chapter 71 warns us about: Realizing I don’t’ know is better; not knowing this knowing is disease.
+The Mandate of Heaven in democratic civilizations is more multifaceted.
+On the surface, the top are still the politicians — left or right!
+However, when the Mandate is lost, it is not only that the top and base are at odds with each other; there are also large schisms in the base.
+This makes compromise between politicians at the top less possible.
+After all, they take their cues from the base.
+Each faction believes it knows best… A disease chapter 71 warns us of, Realizing I don’t’ know is better; not knowing this knowing is disease.
 What a mess!

 Not knowing this knowing augments natural ignorance